This privacy statement contains information about:

 Some technical terms used in this statement are explained at the end of this page.

+What We Collect.
 IT Tralee may ask you to register or provide personal information (such as name, e-mail address, mailing address, and telephone number, credit card number) when you:- visit certain areas of our website; register for certain courses; download application forms; request information; fill an online questionnaire; or subscribe to a newsletter.

 IT Tralee collects personal information and may require credit card information when you register for particular courses.